nina124/FolkDuet/readme.md

 ## Dependencies
 the following python packages are required
 - torch==0.4.1 (we do not know why, but torch 1.x will give different (and of course worse) results, so please use torch 0.4.1)
 - numpy
 - music21
 - glog

-## Getting Started
+## Usage
 ### How to run
 1.train Bach-HM and Bach-M model
 ```